THEY CALLED ME ‘ONEDAY’…….

 Once I finished secondary school, my mom wasn’t sure I had the common sense to decide my future, so she took me to the Catholic priest, who advised her to let me join the seminary and become a priest.
 I would not hear of it.
 I wanted to be a lawyer or a doctor, not a priest and no matter how hard my mum cried, I told her that was not my portion.
 My mum was strong-willed and felt I took after her, so each time I ran away, she kept taking me back to the seminary, saying she knew what was best for me.

-Every time she took me to live with the priest, I would run away the next day, or week, or month.
-Soon the priest said she shouldn’t bring me anymore.
+Every time she took me to live with the priest, I would run away the next day, week, or month.
+Soon the priest said she shouldn’t bring me any more.
 She should just pray that God softens my heart towards the idea.
-She prayed and prayed, forced me to fast and pray, but the more we prayed, instead of my heart getting soft, it just got hardened.
+She prayed and prayed, forcing me to fast and pray, but the more we prayed, instead of my heart getting soft, it just got hardened.

-Then out of the blues, my old schoolmate Colin came back to the village two years after we finished secondary school.
-He was one of the lucky ones who got taken to the city by a relation tolas soon as we finished.
+Then out of the blue, my old schoolmate Colin came back to the village two years after we finished secondary school.
+He was one of the lucky ones who got taken to the city by a relative, as soon as we finished.
 Colin had a car and looked good.
 I was shocked and was wondering how quickly he transformed.
 He laughed at my surprise, said I was not smart and told me all the good things that were happening to him in Lagos.
 I was happy for him, but it all seemed too good to be true.